RhonaJoyKe/RhonaJoyKe/README.md

 - 🌱 I’m a software developer.
 - 🔭 I’m currently working on various projects to help me grow more as a full stack developer.
 - 🌱 I’m currently learning Javascript,Bootstrap.
-- 💬 Ask me about absolutely anything about life.
+- 💬 Ask me about absolutely anythiny that can be questioned about.
+Let me learn from you as we try to maneveur this journey we call life.
 - 📫 How to reach me: rhonajoy8@gmail.com
-- ⚡ Fun fact: I think learning never stops in life
+- ⚡ Fun fact: I think learning never stops in life.Also,I enjoy moving my whole being with music rhythms.